DevExpress/devextreme-documentation/concepts/05 UI Components/Gantt/20 Filter Data/1 Filter Row.md

 The **Gantt** component allows users to filter columns by filter row values.
-To apply filter criteria, users enter a value in a column's filter row cell or select the value with a specific editor.
+To apply filter criteria, users can enter a value in a column's filter row cell or select the value in a specific editor.

 Set the **filterRow**.[visible](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/filterRow/#visible) property to **true** to display the filter row.
 Assign **false** to the **columns.**[allowFiltering](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#allowFiltering) property to disable the filtering feature for a column.